arnabdotorg/coquery/README.md

   steps and verify each part.
 * **NL2SQL** – Ask Gemini to convert your natural language to SQL

+## Demo
+You can try it out at https://arnabdotorg.github.io/coquery/

 ## Running

 Open `index.html` in a browser.
 Supply your `gemini_api_key` in the text